 The City does not maintain historical cost or depreciation records for capital assets.
-Therefore, capital assets are not reported on the government-wide Statement of Net Position or the Enterprise Fund Statements of Fund Net Position.
+Therefore, capital assets are not reported on the government-wide Statement of Net Position, the Enterprise Fund Statements of Fund Net Position, or the notes to the financial statements.